swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 <a name="scope"></a>
 ### 2.1.
 Scope
 The scope of the Signature Activation Protocol (SAP) is to support request for and delivery of the Signature Activation Data (SAD) to the Signature Activation Module (SAM).
-The SAM is a tamper resistant module inside the Remote Signing Service which validates the SAM in order to ensure that:
+The SAM is a tamper resistant module inside the Remote Signing Service which validates the SAD in order to ensure that:

 - The signer is properly authenticated.
 - The signer agrees to sign the data to be signed.